ShimmerEngineering/ShimmerJavaExamples/README.md

+#Important
+With Bintray being sunset, we are currently in the process of moving to the use of JFrog.
+As a test, this is a prelimeneary branch of which you can use to test your applications.
+Please note this is not the final version as we will be doing more refactoring and updates that have long been scheduled.
+Should you face any problem please do not hesitate to contact us.
+Eventually the goal will have the master branch updated and using JFrog.
+We apologize for any inconvenience caused.

 # Shimmer Java Examples
 A number of Java examples are provided showing how to connect,configure and stream from a Bluetooth supported Shimmer device.